 Our cinema advertising business generates revenues through contracts that we enter into with advertisers to place their advertisements in the pre-film advertising slots that we have purchased from operators of movie theaters.
-If we are unable to sell to advertisers a large enough portion of the pre-film advertising slots, we may not be able to recoup our upfront payments and additional committed payments under the contracts with the operators of the movie theaters.
+We rely on our sales force to identify and sell pre-film advertising slots to potential advertisers.
+If we cannot maintain a stable and capable sales force or if we are unable to sell to advertisers a large enough portion of the pre-film advertising slots, we may not be able to generate sufficient revenues to recoup our upfront payments and additional committed payments under the contracts with the operators of the movie theaters.
 Any failure by us to develop, maintain or expand cooperative relationships with advertisers could cause our cinema advertising revenues to decrease.